krzyklo/epi-analizer/Readme.txt

 I hope that this script will decrease the amount of recipe errors and ease a little life of MOCVD engineers.

-epi-analizer, is written by Krzysztof Kłos, klos.krzysztof@gmail.com
+epi-analizer, was written by Krzysztof Kłos, klos.krzysztof@gmail.com